 There’s no definitive answer on how long will an olive tree bloom, and it depends on many factors, but I’ll try to keep it as simple as possible.
-Olive trees can bloom and bear fruit as long as it’s healthy, has the right climate conditions, and are properly watered and fertilized.
+Olive trees can bloom and bear fruit as long as it’s healthy, have the right climate conditions, and are properly watered and fertilized.

-As you may know, olive trees can live very long, there are some trees older than 1000 years, and they’re still blooming.
+As you may know, olive trees can live very long; there are some trees older than 1000 years, and they’re still blooming.
 However, you can expect them to live around 500 years for most olive trees.
 And if everything’s okay, they’ll bloom and produce fruit for at least 150-200 years.

 Do Flowers On Olive Trees Turn Into Olives?

 Flowers on olive trees will later turn into olive fruit.
 However, not all types of flowers are capable of producing olives later on.
 Some research shows that only 1% – 2% of flowers will set fruit.
 Even though it sounds very little, it’s more than enough for rich harvests.